 On the afternoon of 28 February, 1983, two men were searching for a pipe to fix their broken van in St. Louis, Missouri, when entered a crumbling, abandoned, red-brick apartment building located at 5635 Clemens Avenue.
 As they ventured into the damp basement, an overpowering stench assaulted their senses.
 Their eyes were drawn to the source of the smell: a bundle in the middle of the basement.

-They recoiled in horror to see that the bundle was in face the headless corpse of a little girl.
+They recoiled in horror to see that the bundle was in fact the headless corpse of a little girl.
 She lay on her stomach, nude except for a yellow v-neck sweater that was drenched in blood.
 The label had been torn from the sweater and her hands were bound behind her back with black and red nylon rope.1

 Within minutes, detectives swarmed the area, cordoning off the site and beginning their grim investigation.
 The girl was identified as a black child, estimated to be between seven and ten years old, standing between 4 feet 10 inches and 5 feet 4 inches tall when she was alive.
 Her fingers were adorned with two coats of red nail polish.

 Initial investigations quickly revealed that the child had not been murdered in the basement.
-The lack of blood surrounding her body suggested that she had been killed elsewhere and disposed of in this abandoned building.
+The lack of blood surrounding her body suggested that she had been killed elsewhere and disposed of in the abandoned building.
 Detective Sgt.
 Herb Riley, grappling with the grotesque reality before him, remarked to the St. Louis Post-Dispatch: “Her head appeared to have been cleanly cut off.
 It was like somebody took a carving knife to her.”
 Detectives also believed that the girl’s body hadn’t been in the basement for too long because she was well-preserved.

 The news of the grisly discovery swept throughout the area like wildfire, and people were horrified of the gruesome nature of the murder.
 Stanley Sztukowski who worked at the Medical Examiner’s office remarked: “Just when you think you’ve seen about everything, you see something like this.
 I’ve been working murders for 20 years, and this has got to be the worst one I’ve seen.”